minorenji/minorenji-site/_projects/Osto-Mate.md

 Currently, Ostomate is operating out of the UW [Remote Hub Lab](https://rhlab.ece.uw.edu/), of which I am a member.
 As a part of the technical team, I have been responsible for many aspects related to our mobile application, including development of the app and setting up the backend.

 ## the frontend
 The mobile application is being developed in the Flutter language which is maintained by Google.
-The main advantage of Flutter is that it allows for Android and iOS versions from the same codebase.
+The main advantage of Flutter is that it allows for Android and iOS versions deployed from the same codebase.

 Being a relatively unpopular language, I found that there was not as much content about it compared to something like Swift or React.
 However, I was still able to find a couple tutorials on Youtube and along with the docs, was able to teach myself as I implemented features for our app.